laozhou-in-germany/Chens_LMS_Public/docs/docs/qs01_ui.md

 # User interface

-The following figure shows the user interface of Chen's LMS.
+The following figure shows the user interface of LMS.

 From left to right there are 4 main elements: